-The bridge is not in the CIP and its potential construction may not occur for 10 to 20+ years.
+However, fee-in-lieu of grading would be required to be used within 7 years.
+The bridge is not in the CIP and its potential construction may not occur for 10 to 20+ years which would result in the fee-in-lieu being returned to the developer.
 At this time, requiring grading up to the future abutment is considered premature given the uncertain nature of the bridge's project status.
 Supported